 Throughput reflects the number of tasks that get completed within a fixed amount of time.
 It’s basically the sum of all parts.

-Why Those Three Agile Marketing Metrics?
+Why are Those Three Agile Marketing Metrics so Important?

 We also find those metrics are: